bhumi1102/rails/guides/source/layouts_and_rendering.md

 render template: "products/show"
 ```

-### Wrapping it up

-The above two ways of rendering (rendering the template of another action in the same controller, and rendering the template of another action in a different controller) are actually variants of the same operation.
+The above two ways of rendering (rendering the template of another action in the same controller, and rendering the template of an action in a different controller) are actually variants of the same operation.

 In fact, in the `BooksController` class, inside of the update action where we want to render the edit template if the book does not update successfully, all of the following render calls would all render the `edit.html.erb` template in the `views/books` directory: